-Its shoe lining comes in bamboo making them strong and very breathable.
+Its shoe lining comes in bamboo, making it strong and very breathable.
 Their insoles and midsoles are made of cork, making your sneakers both antibacterial and odor-free.

 Løci also makes distinctive shoes using recycled ocean plastic sourced from the Atlantic Coast of Africa and the Mediterranean.

 Handmade in Portugal, Løci partners with the finest craftsmen and workers who share the vision of sustainability, accountability, and transparency.
-WEveryair of sneakers averts 20 plastic bottles from ending up in the ocean.
+Every pair of sneakers averts 20 plastic bottles from ending up in the ocean.